AlaaLab/ETAB/docs/data_access.md

     <b> Datasets, Accessibility and Data Processing Tools </b>
 </h1>

-The ETAB benchmarks are based on 3 publicly accessible echocardiogram data sets that span different patient cohorts and involve different echo views and annotations.
-This Section provides a detailed description of the datasets, instructions on how to access each data set, and the data processing tools implemented within the ETAB library.
+Currently, the ETAB library is based on three publicly accessible echocardiogram data sets that span different patient cohorts and involve different echocardiographic views and annotations.
+ETAB is an evolving project that will include more data resources in the future as more datasets become publicly available.
+This Section provides a detailed description of the datasets, instructions on how to access each dataset, and the data processing tools implemented within the ETAB library.

 ## Datasets